Census Dots

 Multiracial

-Of the 79 places in Delaware, Port Penn is the 75th most populous.
+Port Penn is ranked the 60th most populous place in Delaware, out of 79 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Penn was ranked the 75th most populous place in the 2020 Census.

 Port Penn's White Population